UMD: A Globally Connected University

 Maryland-in-Buenos Aires (Argentina)

-Enliven your study abroad experience with a semester in one of Latin America’s most vibrant and energetic cities – Buenos Aires.
+Latin America comes to life for UMD students living and learning in Buenos Aires.
+Spend a semester in one of Latin America’s most vibrant and energetic cities – Buenos Aires.
 As the most-visited city in Latin America and known for its European flavor, Buenos Aires flourishes with endless opportunities to experience the diverse reality of this key South American metropolis.
 Engage with the arts scene in Palermo, dance tango in San Telmo, stroll the colorful La Boca neighborhood and follow in the footsteps of those who participated in countless public demonstrations in historic Plaza de Mayo.
 Maryland-in-Buenos Aires offers something for everyone and provides the support to maximize your opportunity to live and learn the Latin American lifestyle.

 With its flexible program structure, Maryland-in-Buenos Aires (MiBA) caters to students from a wide range of majors and interests.
 Designed for students at all levels of Spanish language from beginners to advanced speakers, the program provides a robust set of cultural and professional development activities to enhance the immersive experience.
 This includes homestays with Argentinean families, local excursions as well as workshops in intercultural communication, career development and traditional Argentinian music, dance, and cuisine.